Reusing Previous Computations

 But the benefit is that set, much like get, automates the dirty flag operations, making them hard to mess up.
 That makes it possible to think about more complex and ambitious invalidation algorithms in order to make layout faster.

 Under-invalidation is the technical name for forgetting to set the dirty flag on a field when you change a dependency.
-It often causes a bug where a particular change needs to be happen multiple times to finally “take”.
+It often causes a bug where a particular change needs to happen multiple times to finally “take”.
 In other words, this kind of bug creates accidental non-idempotency!
-These bugs are hard to find, because they typically only show up if you make a very specific sequence of changes.
+These bugs are hard to find because they typically only show up if you make a very specific sequence of changes.

-Recursive invalidation
+Recursive Invalidation

-Let’s leverage the ProtectedField class to avoid re-creating all of the LineLayouts and their children every time inline layout happens.
+Let’s leverage the ProtectedField class to avoid recreating all of the LineLayouts and their children every time inline layout happens.
 It all starts here:

 class BlockLayout: